ying-teaching/rn/docs/ch06/README.md

 The `FlatList` component is often used to display a long list of data in a scrolling view.
 It renders elements that are currently showing on the screen that a user can scroll to see different parts of a long list.

 The `FlatList` components requires at least two props: `data` and `renderItem`.
 The `data` prop is an array of objects that are the source of list data.
-Each object should have a `key` property that has unique value for each object.
+Each object should have a `key` property that has a unique value for each object.
 The `renderItem` is a function that takes one data item and returns a UI component.

 ```JSX
 import { StatusBar } from "expo-status-bar";